Tommytian993/MiniX/docs/terrain-generation-process-design.md

 Seed: We probably heard of this when playing minecraft.
 Depend on the algorithm, usually the same seed will produce the same pattern for an algorithm.
 For our generation now we'll set it to be random.

 Frequency: This affects the density of the noise pattern, higher value = denser pattern.

+Fractal Options: This also mainly affect the appearance of the noise, I need to do more research but so far I think it affect properties like blurriness, lacunaity, edges of the noise pattern.